maxnchloebff/Object-classification-and-grasp-based-on-vision/ROBOT_UTILS/DobotDemoForPython/README.md

 Calibration of arm coordinates and vision coordinates is done.
 It need to improve precision, though.

 Further, as the whole encapsulation is tested generally, I commented all commands with stdout output such as `print`, which are set for the convenience of debugging.

+## 2019/12/10

+Calibration file improved.

+But tests have shown that the electromagnet doesn't work.
+Maybe the way we use it is incorrect.
+I will test it further after consort to the Internet.
+If it doesn't work either, I will try to buy a new one which has higher quality (with a higher price).